rhiever/reddit-analysis/README.md

 Also note that this script currently only works on *nix machines.
 Windows users may use cygwin or similar *nix emulators.

-Also depends on 'words' package on linux systems.
+Also depends on `words` package on Linux systems.

 ## Files in this repository